 - To describe the overall economic situation, and the governmental policy relating to it.
-Furthermore also the situation on micro economic level; trained and untrained people, employees of small businesses, unemployed and people living in rural and urban areas. - 2.
-To describe the educational level of the schools and universities, and the governmental policy towards it.
-Also the policy towards people without access or with difficult access to education, and its corresponding educational level. - 3.
-Outline how the different levels described in B answer the demand of the market, and also how the levels compare to the Dutch educational levels. - 4.
-To indicate the opportunities for Computing Science and Information Science research for both universities and industry. - 5.
-To indicate current ICT utilisation in at the universities, government and industry both in the urban as well as in the rural areas.
-Hereby you will focus on the type of demand, and to what extent the current level of access can answer this demand. - To describe the current status of the infrastructure in the country of interest with special emphasis on availability of hardware (distribution and communication channels, supply of parts), opportunities for maintenance and available knowledge and skills (at several levels including the Dutch vocational levels MBO and HBO). - 7.
-To be able to motivate to your own insight which types of development work have the desired effect, and how they correlate with governmental policies.
+Furthermore also the situation on micro economic level; trained and untrained people, employees of small businesses, unemployed and people living in rural and urban areas. - To describe the educational level of the schools and universities, and the governmental policy towards it.
+Also the policy towards people without access or with difficult access to education, and its corresponding educational level. - Outline the different levels of demand of the market, and also how these levels compare to the Dutch educational levels. - To indicate the opportunities for Computing Science and Information Science research for both universities and industry. - To indicate current ICT utilisation in universities, government and industry both in the urban as well as in the rural areas.
+Hereby focusing on the type of demand, and to what extent the current level of access can answer this demand. - To describe the current status of the infrastructure in the country of interest with special emphasis on availability of hardware (distribution and communication channels, supply of parts), opportunities for maintenance and available knowledge and skills (at several levels including the Dutch vocational levels MBO and HBO). - To be able to motivate to your own insight which types of development work have the desired effect, and how they correlate with governmental policies.